neoneper/CombineMesh-Master/README.md

 # What exactly does this do?

+Mesh combiner that works at run time.
+It allows deep combinations and maintains multiple materials.

 1 - Combines mesh that use the same shared material.

 2 - Combines the previous combinations to create new meshes with the maximum possible verticies.